veliovgroup/Meteor-Files/docs/meteorup-usage.md

 # Example on using [MeteorUp](https://github.com/kadirahq/meteor-up)

 ### Brief
-[MeteorUp](https://github.com/kadirahq/meteor-up) uses Docker, and by default, there is no volume mounted on the server.
-Therefore, even if `storagePath` is declared in contructor, files that are being uploaded are still being stored in cache, and on every deploy, all the uploaded files get erased.
+[MeteorUp (MUP)](https://github.com/kadirahq/meteor-up) uses Docker, and by default, there is no volume mounted on the server.
+Therefore, even if `storagePath` is declared in constructor, files that are being uploaded are still being stored in cache, and on every deploy, all the uploaded files __get erased__.

-*Read more on [Issue #270](https://github.com/VeliovGroup/Meteor-Files/issues/72) and [Issue #290](https://github.com/VeliovGroup/Meteor-Files/issues/290).*
+Read more at [Issue #270](https://github.com/VeliovGroup/Meteor-Files/issues/72) and [Issue #290](https://github.com/VeliovGroup/Meteor-Files/issues/290).

-To resolve this issue, a volume has to be declared in `mup.json`.
-In this example, images will be stored under folder `images`, under `/images` on the server.
+To solve this issue, a volume has to be declared in `project-root/mup.json`.
+In this example, images will be stored at `/images` directory.

-### `mup.json` example
+### `mup.json` example:
 ```javascript
 module.exports = {
   servers: {